TAT Newsroom Blogger Campaign Familiarization Trip

 one of the most beautiful structures in Chiang Mai, Wat Rong Khun

-Wat Rong Khun is a spectacular White Temple and one of the most important creations of famous Thai artist Ajarn Chalermchai Kositpipat who personally oversee the construction of the temple.
+Wat Rong Khun is a spectacular White Temple and one of the most important creations of famous Thai artist Ajarn Chalermchai Kositpipat who personally oversees the construction of the temple.
 Also visit the local art gallery which exhibits the artist’s original pieces of art, many of which are highly sought after by collectors.

 ‘Yam Khang’ is a traditional Lanna massage and healing technique using fire and oil ,and herbs